tarwn/lessthandot-hugo/blogs/content/posts/2011-07-21-sql-server-denali-feature-packs.md

   - Microsoft SQL Server Admin

 ---
-So by this time all of you should know that SQL Server “Denali” CTP 3 is out and about.
+So by this time all of you should know that SQL Server "Denali" CTP 3 is out and about.

 For all of you(like me) who rushed to download and install it, there is a little secret.
 There are a few feature packs as well available to accompany your new installation and Visual Studio 2010(with SP 1).